Betterment/test_track/README.md

 As of TestTrack version 1.2, splits with names ending in the `_enabled` suffix will be treated as feature gates.
-Feature gates differ from experiments in that they are not intended to be used for analysis, and therefor it is not important that the user remain in the same variant throughout the entire split lifecycle.
+Feature gates differ from experiments in that they are not intended to be used for analysis, and therefore it is not important that the user remain in the same variant throughout the entire split lifecycle.
 Feature gates are meant to be slow-rolled (incrementally increasing the percentage of customers experiencing the new feature), released en masse, or instantly rolled